-Comments: The walk into this valley is a long one from the parking lot on Rush Creek at Wunderlich’s.
-Anglers must cross Rush Creek to get into the valley from this parking lot.
+Comments: The walk into this valley is a long one as anglers must first walk down Ahrensfeld Creek from County 25.
+Then walk upstream on Rush Creek to the mouth of Ferguson Creek.
 The watershed is fairly steep and short.
 Beaver dams are a common occurrence and year classes of trout can be completely wiped out with severe flash flooding during March/April.

 Species Present: Brown trout, white sucker, longnose dace, blacknose dace, central stoneroller, creek chub, hornyhead chub, bluntnose minnow, fathead minnow, suckermouth minnow, common shiner, sand shiner, bigmouth shiner, spotfin shiner, logperch, black bullhead, brook stickleback, Johnny darter and fantail darter